alichtman/shallow-backup/README.md

   Written by Aaron Lichtman (@alichtman).

 Options:
-  --add <CHOICE TEXT TEXT>...
-Add path to back up.
-Format: (dot, config)
-                               PATH [DEST].
-PATH should be relative to HOME for dots, and relative to / for configs.
-DEST should be used for assigning a dest dir to non- plist config files.
   -all                         Full back up.
   -configs                     Back up app config files.
   -delete_config               Delete config file.